robblofield/Lab---QA-Testing-and-Bug-Reporting-Process/RaRa Games - Bug Severity Cheat Sheet.md

 - Improvement proposals
 - UX enhancements
 - Minor balancing tweaks
-- Example: Suggest adding a "retry mission" button
+- Example: Suggest adding a "retry level" button

 ---

 **Note:** When unsure, always classify conservatively and leave a comment for review.
+Contact Rob or Shaz if unsure and we can assist in classifying the bug. cheers.